Morgan P. Appel

 Morgan P. Appel, Esquire is a senior associate at Meiselman Helfant & Wills, LLC.
 Ms. Appel has extensive experience in contested family law cases, including cases involving divorce, custody, child support, alimony, marital property, retirement assets, and domestic violence.
 Ms. Appel also has experience with drafting separation agreements and prenuptial agreements.
 Ms. Appel is committed to helping her clients navigate and understand the process while also ensuring that their interests are protected.
 Ms. Appel will work diligently to assist clients in achieving their objectives.

-Ms. Appel was selected to the 2020 Maryland Rising Stars list by Maryland SuperLawyers Magazine and the 2020 Top Attorneys in Maryland Rising Stars by Baltimore Magazine.
+Ms. Appel was selected to the 2020 and 2021 Maryland Rising Stars list by Maryland SuperLawyers Magazine and the 2020 Top Attorneys in Maryland Rising Stars by Baltimore Magazine.

 Ms. Appel is currently the Programming Co-Chair for the Family Law Section of the Montgomery County Bar Association.
 Ms. Appel is also a member of the Montgomery County and Maryland State Bar Association.
 Ms. Appel was a fellow for the Montgomery County Leadership Development Academy from 2017 to 2018.